Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/installPython.md

 # Bring your own Python

-The Shotgun integration for Unity requires that you have Python installed with specific packages available.
+The Shotgrid integration for Unity requires that you have Python installed with specific packages available.

 ## Windows
 * Install Python 2.7 x64 (2.7.15 recommended, preferably under c:\Python27)